 - to what extent your needs affect your ability to achieve two or more specified outcomes

-- whether and to what extent this impacts on your wellbeing
+- how much this impacts on your wellbeing

-We must understand if you are able to take part in your assessment and consider whether there is significant difficulty in any of these four areas:
+We must understand if you are able to take part in your assessment or if there is significant difficulty in any of the following areas:

 - understanding the information provided